anhaidgroup/cloudlabeler/README.md

     chmod 755 /var/www/cgi-bin/data
     ```

-5. Enable cgi and restart Apache2.
+5. Enable CGI service and restart Apache2.
 You are all set.

     ```
     sudo a2enmod cgi